 7 Personal Trainer Certification Test-Taking Success Tips

 Go into it prepared.
+As the previous section underscored, exam preparation is the greatest predictor of success.
 We have all encountered people who doubt themselves and their knowledge, but then there are those who are so confident that they know it all, they don’t bother to read the material or prepare adequately.
 Despite what some apparently think, the information required to become a competent and skilled personal trainer is much more than knowing which exercises work which muscles.
 Exam topics range from physiology to business ethics.
 Read the manual, take the practice tests, and always feel free to reach out and ask questions if something doesn’t sit quite right with you.

 Read the entire question.
 Then, read it again.
 So often, the mistakes people make on tests are due to reading the question too fast, believing they know the answer, and then not re-reading it before selecting a response.
 This happens for a couple of reasons.
 One, certification exams are timed, and we are eager to “get through it”.
 Second, nerves are at the forefront.
 Slow down.
 Read the entire question thoroughly.
 Then, read it again.
 If it doesn’t make sense at the time, move on to the next question and revisit the skipped question at a later point in your exam.